Customer experience & loyalty

 How to turn delivery tracking emails into a powerful, GDPR-compliant marketing channel?

-Once the order has been paid, all the customer's attention is focused on tracking the delivery.
-He checks his emails to know the status of his package and to be reassured.
-Too often reduced to simple transactional messages, these emails can nevertheless become a powerful marketing tool: increase engagement, strengthen trust, generate additional sales... while remaining 100% compliant with the GDPR.
+Once the order has been placed, all of the customer’s attention shifts to delivery tracking.
+They check their emails to see where their parcel is and feel reassured.
+Too often reduced to simple transactional messages, these emails can become a powerful marketing lever: boosting engagement, strengthening trust, generating additional sales

 Post-purchase, a blind spot in the customer journey

-For the customer, the buying journey does not end with payment.
-The transaction does not end until the package is received, or even when he decides to recommend (or not).
+The customer journey does not end at checkout.
+The relationship between you and your customer extends all the way until the package is received, and even beyond when returns come into play.
 However, most brands still focus a large part of their resources on the pre-sales phase: acquisition campaigns, tunnel optimization, retargeting, conversion optimization, etc.

-In fact, notifications related to delivery tracking (shipping confirmation, delivery tracking, incident notification, etc.) show average opening rates greater than 70% (average drawn from more than 150 million emails sent in 2025 with Shipup), more than double that of a traditional email marketing.
-We even reach 77% for the email that notifies the shipment of the order (average calculated on 35 million emails sent via Shipup).
-It is therefore a channel with a very strong affinity, capable of generating as much trust as revenue, provided it is properly exploited.
+In fact, notifications related to delivery tracking (shipping confirmation, incident alerts, etc.) achieve average open rates above 70%, based on more than 150 million emails sent with Shipup in 2025.
+That is more than double the performance of traditional marketing emails.
+The shipment confirmation email alone reaches an average open rate of 77% (calculated on 35 million emails sent via Shipup).
+This makes delivery notifications a very high-affinity channel, capable of generating both trust and revenue, provided it is used properly.

 However, in most cases:

-- the tone and design do not reflect the identity of the e-merchant;
+• the tone and design do not reflect the online retailer's identity;

-The result: frustrated customers, missed conversion opportunities, and customer support saturated with tickets.
-Shipup internal data (via customer use cases) shows that a merchant who takes back control of their post-purchase communications can reduce your “where is my package?” tickets by up to 40% and considerably improve its NPS: 82 NPS points for Nude Project after Shipup was set up.
-An NPS over 30 points above the average in e-commerce.
+The result: frustrated customers, missed conversion opportunities, and customer support teams overwhelmed with tickets.
+Shipup internal data (via customer use cases) shows that a retailer who takes back control of their post-purchase communications can reduce your “Where Is My Order?”
+(WISMO) tickets by up to 40% and considerably improve their NPS: our client Nude Project achieved an NPS of 82 NPS after setting up Shipup: that's over 30 points above the e-commerce average.

-Post-purchase email: from transactional message to engagement channel
+Post-purchase emails: from transactional message to engagement channel

 Post-purchase emails are no longer just shipping receipts.
 They have become a marketing channel in their own right, with unique engagement potential across all channels.

-Unlike promotional emails, the post-purchase email linked to delivery tracking benefits from a unique status: it is expected.
-The consumer actively monitors his order status: he opens, clicks, reads carefully.
-At Shipup, post-purchase notifications record on average:
+Unlike promotional emails, post-purchase emails related to delivery tracking benefit from a unique status: they are expected.
+Customers actively monitor the status of their order – they open, click and read carefully.
+Among Shipup clients, post-purchase notifications record on average:

-- and more than 20 seconds of average reading time, which is comparable to that of a personalized WhatsApp or SMS message.
+• and more than 20 seconds of average reading time, comparable to that of a personalized WhatsApp or SMS message.

-It's a moment of attention that can reassure the customer, create a consistent brand experience, and in some cases even trigger new sales.
+It is a moment of high engagement that can reassure customers, create a consistent brand experience and, in many cases, even trigger additional sales.

 *Average calculated on 150 million emails sent in 2025 by Shipup.

-Where carriers send impersonal messages, Shipup allows brands to regain control of their post-purchase communication.
+Where carriers send generic, impersonal updates, Shipup gives brands back full control over their post-purchase communication.
 With the integrated template editor and the “Marketing Campaign” feature, marketing teams can:

-- create models adapted to each stage (preparation, shipping, delivery, incident, etc.);
+• create templates tailored to each step of the journey (preparation, shipping, delivery, incident, etc.);;

-- program and automate promotional banners in their emails;
+• schedule and automate promotional banners within transactional emails;

-- test and preview their messages in real time, in multiple languages and formats
+• test and preview messages in real time, in multiple languages and formats.

-Customers thus receive clear and consistent messages that reflect the brand.
-A simple “Your order is coming tomorrow” email becomes a natural extension of the shopping experience, which reassures and builds trust.
+Customers receive clear, consistent messages that truly reflect the brand.
+A simple “Your order is arriving tomorrow” email becomes a seamless extension of the shopping experience, reassuring customers and building trust.

-Thanks to the “Marketing Campaign” feature, this consistency is maintained over time: content is updated automatically according to planned campaigns, without manual intervention.
-Teams gain in agility during key periods (sales, holidays, launches...), while maintaining control over their image.
+Thanks to the “Marketing Campaign” feature, this consistency is maintained over time: content updates automatically based on the planned calendar, with no manual intervention.
+Teams gain agility during key moments (sales, holidays, product launches, etc.) while maintaining full control over their brand image.

 The challenges ahead: consistency, automation, and compliance

-One of the most frequent obstacles to the marketing valuation of post-purchase emails is the fear of going outside the legal framework.
-The GDPR strictly regulates the use of personal data and prohibits unsolicited commercial communications.
+One of the main obstacles to leveraging post-purchase emails for marketing is the fear of breaching the legal framework.
+GDPR strictly regulates the use of personal data and prohibits unsolicited commercial communications.

-However, post-purchase emails have a particular status: they are considered to be transactional.
-This means that they can contain all the information necessary for the correct execution of the order (shipping, tracking, delivery, satisfaction) without the customer's prior consent.
+However, post-purchase emails have a special status: they are considered transactional.
+This means they can include all the information necessary for the proper execution of the order (shipping, tracking, delivery, satisfaction, etc.) without requiring the customer’s prior consent.

 On the other hand, as soon as a message includes a promotional component (cross-sell, loyalty program, repurchase coupon, etc.), it becomes essential to maintain a certain balance: the main content must remain informative and focused on delivery, while the marketing part must remain in the background.

-This balance between transparency and valuation allows brands to transform their post-purchase emails into powerful engagement levers without compromising the trust of their customers.
+By maintaining this balance between transparency and monetization, brands can turn their post-purchase emails into powerful engagement levers without compromising customer trust.

 Omnichannel consistency

-But the customer experience doesn't end with an email.
-The consumer expects to receive the same information, in the same tone, on all channels: email, SMS, Whatsapp, Apple Wallet...
+Remember: the post-purchase experience isn't limited to emails.
+Customer expect to receive the same information, in the same tone, across every channel: email, SMS, WhatsApp, Apple Wallet.
 The challenge for brands is to maintain a coherent message and design through this omnichannel approach.

-Shipup meets this need through its multi-channel notifications : messages sent by email, SMS or WhatsApp are synchronized, guaranteeing the same clarity and the same visual identity, regardless of the channel.
-Thus, a customer who consults their notification on WhatsApp finds exactly the same promise as in their email.
+Shipup addresses this need through its multi-channel notifications : messages sent by email, SMS or WhatsApp are are perfectly synchronized, ensuring the same level of clarity and the same visual identity regardless of the channel.
+A customer checking their notification on WhatsApp will find exactly the same promise and information as in their email.

 Automate without losing control

-During periods of high activity (Black Friday, Christmas, sales), manually updating each template to insert a promotion quickly becomes unmanageable.
-Marketing teams are wasting time and increasing the risk of errors (untranslated banners, expired promotions, etc.).
-To overcome this, Shipup has developed a unique feature: marketing campaign programming.
-An intelligent automation system that allows you to schedule the display of marketing content directly in post-purchase emails.
+During peak periods (Black Friday, Christmas, sales, etc.), manually updating each email template to insert a promotion quickly becomes unmanageable.
+Marketing teams waste time and increase the risk of errors (untranslated banners, expired offers, inconsistent messages, etc.).

 With this feature, brands can:

-- create dedicated locations in their post-purchase emails;
+• create dedicated marketing sections in their post-purchase emails;

-In practice, this means that a shipping confirmation email can automatically display a “Free delivery this weekend” banner and then return as early as Monday to a more brand-oriented message without human intervention.
+In practice, this means that a shipping confirmation email can automatically display a “Free delivery this weekend” banner and then, as early as Monday, revert to a more brand-oriented message, with no human intervention.

-- the promotion of their mobile application, for brands that have one;
+• promotion of their mobile app, if they have one;

 How Shipup turns post-purchase emails into marketing tools

-1. Regaining control over the brand and the message
+1. Regain control over your brand and your message

-This is what allowed Ultra Premium Direct to restore the coherence of its customer journey, by harmonizing post-purchase emails with its e-commerce charter.
-Result: +12% average click rate on notifications and a significant drop in the volume of support requests.
+This is how pet food brand Ultra Premium Direct was able to restore consistency across its customer journey by aligning post-purchase emails with its e-commerce brand guidelines.
+Result: +12% average click rate on notifications and a significant reduction in support requests.

 2. Automate integrated marketing campaigns

-Thanks to the marketing campaign feature, post-purchase becomes a living marketing tool.
-CRM teams can orchestrate their campaigns as real highlights:
+With Shipup’s marketing campaign feature, post-purchase communication becomes a living marketing channel.
+CRM teams can turn each step of the journey into a real campaign moment:

-- In transit → “Your package is coming!
+• In transit → “Your package is on its way!
 Discover our new features.”

-- Incident → “Sorry for the wait, take advantage of a discount voucher.”
+• Incident → “Sorry for the delay, here's a discount for you.”

 UTMs are automatically applied to all Shipup links (emails, banners, tracking pages).
-The results then appear in your usual tools (Google Analytics, Mixpanel, Amplitude, etc.) without additional settings.
+Results flow directly into your usual tools (Google Analytics, Mixpanel, Amplitude, etc.) without extra action required.

-This visibility makes it possible to prove the ROI of post-purchase communications, to identify the most effective levers and to adjust your campaigns in real time, directly from your analytics environment.
+This level of visibility allows you to prove the ROI of post-purchase communications, identify the most effective levers and to adjust your campaigns in real time and continuously fine-tune your campaigns in real time, directly from your analytics environment.

 Withings: from reactive to proactive

-With a strong identity, Courier wanted to extend the brand experience beyond the purchase.
-By relying on Shipup, the brand has transformed each notification and each delivery step into a branded, consistent and engaging point of contact: from the site to the tracking page, to the multi-channel tracking notifications.
+With a strong, distinctive identity, sneakers brand Courir wanted to extend its brand experience beyond the purchase.
+By relying on Shipup, the brand has transformed every notification and every delivery milestone into a branded, consistent and engaging touchpoint – from the website to the tracking page and multi-channel delivery updates.

-Result: +4 visits per order on the personalized tracking page, better customer activation throughout the post-purchase journey, and a premium experience that reinforces brand attractiveness.
+Result: +4 visits per order on the personalized tracking page, stronger customer engagement throughout the post-purchase journey, and a premium experience that reinforces the brand’s attractiveness.

 La Bécanerie: a post-purchase experience as smooth as their customer service

-With a demanding and passionate community, La Bécanerie wanted to offer order tracking that matched its expertise and customer promise.
-Thanks to Shipup, the team has unified the entire post-purchase journey : an immersive tracking page, proactive notifications and reliable information at each stage to reassure, engage and value each shipment.
+With a demanding and passionate community, mortocycle accessory e-tailer La Bécanerie wanted order tracking that lived up to its expertise and customer promise.
+With Shipup, the team unified the entire post-purchase journey: an immersive tracking page, proactive notifications and reliable information at every stage to reassure, engage and highlight each shipment.

-The result: a clear and consistent delivery journey, a significant reduction in follow-up requests, and a differentiating customer experience that reinforces the trust and loyalty of their community.
+The result: a clear, consistent delivery experience, a sharp drop in “Where Is My Order (WISMO?” requests, and a distinctive customer journey that strengthens trust and loyalty within their community.

 Best practices for an efficient and compliant post-purchase email